Sliman-Baghouri/dotfiles/README.md

 - **.dotfiles/**: Where the party starts.
 Dive in and explore the settings for all sorts of applications and tools.
 - **.bashrc**: My trusty sidekick, guiding me through the maze of the Bash shell with its clever little tricks.
 - **.nvim**: The maestro orchestrating the Vim text editor, ensuring every keystroke feels like a stroke of genius.
-- **.gitconfig**: My wingman in the world of Git, keeping my commits in line and my branches in check.
-- **.tmux.conf**: The conductor of my terminal symphony, bringing order to the chaos with its splits and panes.

 ## Usage